 I have been a successful athletic coach, and have coached both men's and women's teams.
 I presently am a volunteer, unpaid assistant soccer coach at a local middle school.
 I am semi-retired, which is advantageous to students and their families, since I can help out at a time convenient to the student and their families.

 During my time, I have taught all seven of the social studies subjects, middle school language arts and social studies, and have assisted with helping students with content outside of licensure.
 For example, I have taught SAT Prep-Verbal.
-I have also taught several Advanced Placement (AP) subjects, such as AP World History, AP Government, AP Economics, and AP European History.
+I have also taught several Advanced Placement (AP) subjects, such as AP World History, AP Government, AP Economics, AP Psychology, and AP European History.

 I firmly believe that all content areas spin off the ability to read, comprehend, have a strong sense of grammar and vocabulary, understanding in context, the ability to take notes, and the ability to outline and write documents from that outline, fulling understanding the writing process.
 Understanding of the scientific method and test-taking strategies are also very, very important.
 Computers are wonderful tools, especially for research, but they are not infallible.
 For example, Spell Check and Grammar Check will not pick up i, if it is used as a noun or pronoun because it is not capitalized.
 It is not misspelled, and not grammatically wrong, so students, as part of the writing process, must proof-read their work.